NVIDIA/spark-rapids/docs/compatibility.md

 The Spark community is planning to work on a runtime fallback to read from actual rows when ORC file-statistics are missing (see [SPARK-34960 discussion](https://issues.apache.org/jira/browse/SPARK-34960)).

-**Limitations With RAPIDS**

-RAPIDS does not support whole file statistics in ORC file in releases prior to release 22.06.

 *Writing ORC Files*

-If you are using release prior to release 22.06 where CUDF does not support writing file statistics, then the ORC files written by the GPU are incompatible with the optimization causing an ORC read-job to fail as described above.
-In order to prevent job failures in releases prior to release 22.06, `spark.sql.orc.aggregatePushdown` should be disabled while reading ORC files that were written by the GPU.
+There are issues writing ORC files with dates or timestamps that fall within the lost days during the switch from the Julian to Gregorian calendar, i.e.: between October 3rd, 1582 and October 15th, 1582.
+Dates or timestamps that fall within the range of lost days will not always be written properly by the GPU to the ORC file.
+The values read by the CPU and the GPU may differ with the CPU often rounding the day up to October 15th, 1582 whereas the GPU does not.

+Note that the CPU rounds up dates or timestamps in the lost days range to October 15th, 1582 _before_ writing to the ORC file.
+If the CPU writes these problematic dates or timestamps to an ORC file, they will be read properly by both the CPU and the GPU.

 *Reading ORC Files*

-To take advantage of the aggregate optimization, the plugin falls back to the CPU as it is a meta data only query.
+To take advantage of the aggregate query optimization, where only the ORC metadata is read to satisfy the query, the ORC read falls back to the CPU as it is a metadata-only query.
-As long as the ORC file has valid statistics (written by the CPU), then the pushing down aggregates to the ORC layer should be successful.
-Otherwise, reading an ORC file written by the GPU requires `aggregatePushdown` to be disabled.

 ## Parquet